deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/rde-deposits.md

 private key used to transmit the deposits via sFTP.

-For each phase and TLD in the process, the system maintains a `Cursor` entity in Datastore, which contains a timestamp indicating that everything before the timestamp is current (except for RDE_UPLOAD_SFTP, which works a little differently).
+For each phase and TLD in the process, the system maintains a `Cursor` entity in the database, which contains a timestamp indicating that everything before the timestamp is current (except for RDE_UPLOAD_SFTP, which works a little differently).
 Only if the current time is after the cursor time do the actions check to see if they have work to do.
 For RDE, there are separate cursor types